dblodgett-usgs/si_docker_jupyter_training/README.md

 `docker-compose up --build`

 ## Activity
+**Task 0:** All take part (pair program as needed)
-**Task 0:** Chose teams of 2 and get jupyter working on both of your machines. http://127.0.0.1:8888/tree should show the "work" folder and you should see this repository's contents in "work".
+Summary: Chose teams of 2 and get jupyter working on both of your machines. http://127.0.0.1:8888/tree should show the "work" folder and you should see this repository's contents in "work".
+Resource: Google and/or other people.
+Outcome: Jupyter running on local machines ready for further tasks.

 **Task 1:** Younger team member leads.
 Summary: Use R to get some streamflow data, precipitation data, and some basic geospatial data for a small watershed.
 This demonstration will include some plotting to verify we got the data.